 Good Mid Range performance.
 Low-mid is very well reproduced, but mid and high-mid are consistently overemphasized by about 3dB.
 This tends to push vocals/leads to the front of the mix.

 Decent Treble Range performance.
-The 5dB dip around 5KHz has small negative effect on the detail and articulation of vocals/leads.
+The 5dB dip around 5KHz has a small negative effect on the detail and articulation of vocals/leads.
 Also, these headphones may sound slightly sibilant.
 (Sharp S and T sounds).

 Poor Consistency.
 The lower regions of our over-ear and on-ear headphones are measured on 5 human subjects, 5 times each.
 We noticed that subjects with glasses or long hair didn't achieve a seal as good as other subjects, and therefore experienced a significant drop in bass.
 However, this wasn't apparent to them until we made the measurements.
 We noticed that glasses with arms that were not flush to the temple, had a bigger impact on the bass measurements.

 Average Soundstage.
-The earcups on the HD 598 Cs are deep and large enough to interact with the pinna, but because of the closed-back design, they isolate the listener from the environment and don't sound as open and immersive as the open-back HD 598.
+The earcups on the Sennheiser HD 598 Cs are deep and large enough to interact with the pinna, but because of the closed-back design, they isolate the listener from the environment and don't sound as open and immersive as the open-back HD 598.

 Very good Imaging.
 The amount of phase error is minimum and the only audible shifts maybe around 200Hz and 10KHz.
 Additionally, the drivers of our test unit were quite well-matched in amplitude, frequency and phase responses.